rbao/fieldable_form/README.md

 Getting Started
 ----------
-The best way get started with FieldableForm is by looking into the [Example App](https://github.com/rbao/fieldable_form_example_app "Example App").
 To use FieldableForm, you will need to implement the following two types of models.

 ### Form Model